- Microsoft Word is the world's most well-known text document editor, but it is still software.

-Microsoft Word is one of the easiest, simplest and fastest programs to use to type, edit and save documents.
-It’s been in use for decades now, and still going.
+Microsoft Word is one of the easiest, most straightforward, and fastest programs to type, edit, and save documents.
+It’s been in use for decades now and still going.

-But, there are some issues with Word that never go away, and users keep asking about them.
-One of these issues is ‘Why can’t I edit a Word document?’
+But, some issues with Word never go away, and users keep asking about them.
+One of these issues is Why can’t I edit a Word document?

 - Unblock the document from Properties